zhichuanma/REHO_with_LCA/README.md

 This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.

+## Preparations

+The database will be generated based on [Ecoinvent](https://ecoinvent.org/database-login/).
+Be sure you have access to the `ecospold` datasets which we need to use when generating new LCA datasets.
+Also, basic knowledge for [brightway](https://docs.brightway.dev/en/latest/) is needed.

 ## Installation

 Clone the repo: